disclaimer

 How do I Conduct a Federal Prison Inmate Search?

 Federal prisons in Oklahoma are under the jurisdiction of the federal government.
-The Federal Bureau of Prisons is tasked with supervising activities and maintaining records of inmates in these prisons.
-Requesters to use the online inmate locator or contact the federal prison directly to look-up an inmate.
+The Federal Bureau of Prisons is tasked with supervising activities and maintaining records of inmates in these prisons—requesters to use the online inmate locator or contact the federal prison directly to lookup an inmate.
 Mail-in or call-in requests should be made to the following federal prisons in Oklahoma.

 FTC Oklahoma City